 To be a good genuine listener you must do the following:

-First, listen with your eyes, heart, and ears.
-(Note yesterday’s post on Habit 5)
+- Listen with your eyes, heart, and ears.

-Second, stand in their shoes.
+- Stand in their shoes.
 To become a genuine listener, you need to take off your shoes and stand in another’s.
-In the words of Robert Byrne, “Until you walk a mile in another man’s moccasins you cannot impatience the smell.”
-You must try to see the world through their eyes, and try to feel as they feel.
+In the words of Robert Byrne, “Until you walk a mile in another man’s moccasins you cannot imagine the smell.”
+You must try to see the world through their eyes and try to feel as they feel.

 Practice the above with your students.
 Ask which one is more comfortable for them and which one would lead to better communication and understanding.
 Which one would you use for solution focused leadership?